clairelcasey/jobly-frontend/README.md

 # Jobly

-A full-stack application where users can search for and apply to jobs, built with [React](https://reactjs.org/) on the front-end and [Node.js](https://nodejs.org/en/) / [Express.js](http://expressjs.com/) on the back-end.
+A full-stack application where users can search for and apply to jobs, built with [React](https://reactjs.org/) on the frontend and [Node.js](https://nodejs.org/en/) / [Express.js](http://expressjs.com/) on the backend.
 For ease of deployment, the backend and frontend repositories are separate.
 You can access the backend repository [here](https://github.com/clairelcasey/express-jobly).

 App allows users to sign-up or login.
 Once logged in, users can view companies,